 With how much everyone hyped up Cuenca, I was prepared to be pretty disappointed.
-There’s no way it can live up to all of those lofty expectations, right?
-Nope.
-It did not take long for me to see why everyone loved this city.
-A gorgeous historical center flanked by rivers and surrounded by mountains in every direction?
+There was no way it could possibly live up to those lofty expectations, right?
+Wrong.
+It did not take long for me to see why everyone loves this city, locals and travelers alike.
+The gorgeous historical center is flanked by rivers and surrounded by mountains in every direction.
 Cuenca is as beautiful as it gets.
-The budget-friendly costs of living in Cuenca mixed in with an exciting nightlife scene makes it a perfect spot for backpackers of all types.
+The budget-friendly costs of living in Cuenca mixed in with an exciting nightlife scene makes it a perfect spot for travelers of all types, from backpackers to expats.
 Backpacking in Cuenca is a dream.

-Seriously, I could stay here forever.
-And a lot of people do, considering that it is home to a huge expat community of people who have discovered Cuenca and just decided to stay forever.
+I could have stayed here forever.
+And a lot of people do.
+Cuenca is home to a huge expat community that have discovered Cuenca and just decided that it would be their forever home.
+I don’t blame them at all.
 Cuenca is rad.
 Without further ado, here is the backpacker’s complete guide to Cuenca.

 Some Quick Facts About Cuenca, Ecuador

-Cuenca is the fourth-largest city in Ecuador, although it still maintains a pretty cozy, small-town vibe that you won’t get in Quito or Guayaquil.
+Cuenca is the fourth-largest city in Ecuador.
+Despite its size, it still maintains a cozy, small-town vibe that you won’t get in Quito or Guayaquil.
+This is especially true in its colonial center.
 The centro historico in Cuenca is one of the most beautiful and best-preserved colonial centers that I have seen in all of Latin America.
-Although it stands at about 2,400 meters above sea level, Cuenca is surrounded on all sides by even taller mountains.
+Although it is nestled at the already lofty elevation of 2,400 meters above sea level, Cuenca is surrounded on all sides by even taller mountains.
 The ones at the nearby Cajas National Park stand at over 4,000 meters.

 Oh, and because Cuenca is up in the mountains, the tap water is actually safe to drink here!
 I drank it all the time and did not have any problems whatsoever.
 Apparently, many Ecuadorians fill up on Cuenca’s tap water when they come to visit because it is that much superior to the water anywhere else in Ecuador.
 Seriously though, I was drinking straight from waterfalls and lakes while I was hiking up in the mountains near Cuenca.

-Cuenca is in the southern part of Ecuador, making it a typical entry or exit point for backpackers coming from Peru or backpackers leaving Ecuador.
-The bus terminal has buses that go to Peru or pretty much anywhere you want to go in Ecuador.
-Cuenca is a pretty accessible city, and when I was in Guayaquil’s bus terminal, I saw that buses for Cuenca left pretty much every half-hour during the day.
+Cuenca is located in the southern part of Ecuador, making it a popular entry or exit point for backpackers coming from Peru or backpackers leaving Ecuador.
+The bus terminal has buses that go all the way to Peru or almost anywhere that you would want to go in Ecuador.
+Cuenca is a pretty accessible city.
+When I was in Guayaquil’s bus terminal, I saw that buses for Cuenca left pretty much every half-hour during the day.

 Where To Stay in Cuenca For Backpackers

 Alternative Hostel was where I stayed and it felt far from your typical backpacker hostel experience.
-Compared to the other hostels that I’ve stayed in in Ecuador, it was refreshingly modern and trendy.
+Compared to the other hostels that I’ve stayed at in Ecuador, it was refreshingly modern, trendy and clean.
 Best of all, it was very affordable.
-A dorm bed cost only $8 while a decently sized private room is $12.
+A dorm bed cost only $8 while a decently sized private room costs $12.
 For a hostel as nice as this, I was shocked.
 I’ve slept at much worse places for much pricier rates.

-Other highlights include a rooftop terrace that gives you a beautiful view of the city and the surrounding mountains.
-Lots of beautifully decorated common areas make it easy to meet other travelers or sprawl out somewhere other than your bed.
+Other highlights of the hostel include a rooftop terrace that has a beautiful view of the city and the surrounding mountains.
+The beautifully decorated common areas make it easy to meet other travelers or sprawl out somewhere other than your bed.
 A large TV with Netflix and a bunch of couches can make for cozy movie nights with your travel squad during the weekdays.
-A full kitchen and the equally trendy Macario Cafe attached guaranteed that you never go hungry in Cuenca.
+A full kitchen and the equally trendy El Macario Cafe attached guarantees that you never go hungry in Cuenca.

-The location is a bit further from the center of the old town, about a 10-15 minute walk.
+The location is a bit further from the center of the old town, needing about a 10-15 minute walk to reach the main plaza.
 However, the walk there and back passes through some of Cuenca’s best attractions.
 Rio Tomebamba is at most a 5 minute walk from the hostel, and you can follow the riverside trail all the way into the centro historico.
 Alternative Hostel provided an amazing experience and a perfect balance of social atmosphere with making sure you are well-rested to take on the city of Cuenca.
 It is also right across from Calle Larga, making a trip to the best restaurants and bars in Cuenca very accessible.

 The Best Things To Do in Cuenca, Ecuador